This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 The new function ensures that the specified In-Memory objects have been populated before allowing application access.
 For example, a database might contain a number of In-Memory tables with a variety of priority settings.
 In a restricted session, you can use the POPULATE_WAIT function to ensure that every In-Memory table is completely populated.
 Afterward, you can disable the restricted session so that the application is guaranteed to query only In-Memory representations of the tables.

-The Memoptimized Rowstore's fast ingest functionality enables fast data inserts into an Oracle database from applications, such as Internet of Things (IoT) applications that ingest small, high volume transactions with a minimal amount of transactional overhead.
+The fast ingest functionality of Memoptimized Rowstore enables fast data inserts into an Oracle Database from applications, such as Internet of Things (IoT) applications that ingest small, high volume transactions with a minimal amount of transactional overhead.
 The insert operations that use fast ingest temporarily buffer the data in the large pool before writing it to disk in bulk in a deferred, asynchronous manner.

-Using Oracle Database's rich analytical features, you can now perform data analysis more effectively by easily integrating data from high-frequency data streaming applications with your existing application data.
+Using the rich analytical features of Oracle Database, you can now perform data analysis more effectively by easily integrating data from high-frequency data streaming applications with your existing application data.

 Automatic Database Diagnostic Monitor (ADDM) Support for Pluggable Databases (PDBs)

-You can now use ADDM analysis for PDBs in a multitenant environment.
+You can now use Automatic Database Diagnostic Monitor (ADDM) analysis for pluggable databases (PDBs) in a multitenant environment.

 ADDM analysis at a PDB level enables you to tune a PDB effectively for better performance.